-- Appointed Mr. Mohsen Sohi to our Board on January 25, 2023.
-Mr. Sohi brings extensive leadership experience in international technology, engineering, and risk management - · Continued our commitment to diversity, equity, and inclusion by requiring diverse candidates in our director recruitment pool - Included our 2021 EEO-1 Report on our website - · Included new pay versus performance disclosures around executive compensation - The Board established the Finance Committee to assist in its oversight of the Company's capital structure and financial resources and to advise on financial risks.
+- Appointed Mr. Abdulaziz M. Al Gudaimi to our Board effective on January 1, 2024.
+Mr. Al Gudaimi brings extensive operational and leadership experience in the industries in which we operate and has experience in international markets - Continued our commitment to diversity, equity, and inclusion by requiring diverse candidates in our director recruitment pool - The Board established the Finance Committee to assist in its oversight of the Company's capital structure and financial resources and to advise on financial risks - Amended our bylaws and propose amending the Articles of Incorporation to: - · limit the liability of certain officers of the Company; - · add a federal forum selection; and - remove references to terminated agreements and relationships with GE as a result of GE's exit from its investment in the Company

-2022 operational highlights
+2023 operational highlights